aradep/politetriviabot/README.md

 Works with Classic and SoD.

 **
-TriviaBot can only send messages in Say while inside an instance or battleground.
+TriviaBot can only send messages in public channels while inside an instance or battleground.
 **

 Get quiz packs from TriviaBot`s Curseforge page.